danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 #### Functions

-Functions are an extension to the original JSONPath.
+Support for functions is a jsoncons extension.

 Functions can be passed JSONPath expressions and JSON expressions.
-Outside a filter predicate, functions can be passed a path expression relative to the root element `$`.
-Within a filter predicate, functions can be passed either a path expression relative to the root element `$`, or relative to the current node being processed `@`.
+Outside a filter predicate, functions can be passed paths that select from the root JSON value `$`.
+Within a filter predicate, functions can be passed either a path that selects from the root JSON value `$`, or a path that selects from the current node `@`.

 Function|Description|Result|Example
 ----------|--------|-------|---